How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Method

-Clearly, there is no direct supervision to estimate the parameters $\phi$ of the probe and the baseline $b$, thus we borrow erasure's conceptual objective, namely, we train the probe to mask-out as many input tokens as possible constrained to keeping $f(\hat x; \theta) \approx f(x; \theta)$.
-Where $f(\cdot;\theta)$ parameterizes a likelihood, we measure changes to the output in terms of Kullback-Leibler divergence.\footnote{Where $f(\cdot; \theta)$ does not admit a probabilistic interpretation, a distance can be used.} As constrained optimization is generally intractable, in Section~\ref{sec:optimization} we resort to Lagrangian relaxation and stochastic gradient-based optimization.
-See Figure~\ref{fig:model-input} for an overview of \textsc{DiffMask}.
+Clearly, there is no direct supervision to estimate the parameters $\phi$ of the probe and the baseline $b$, thus we borrow erasure's objective: namely, we train the probe to mask-out as many input tokens as possible constrained to keeping $f(\hat x) \approx f(x)$.
+Since often, the output of $f$ parameterizes a likelihood (e.g., a categorical distribution), we formulate the constraint in terms of a divergence $\mathrm{D_\star}$ between the two functions' outputs.
+We cast this, rather naturally, in the language of constrained optimization.

-Finally, deterministically predicting a binary mask calls for a discontinuous activation, such as a threshold function, for which gradients are not well defined.
-To enable gradient-based learning, we employ stochastic masks as well as a relaxation to binary variables (Section~\ref{sec:optimization}) that admits differentiable sampling while retaining \emph{sparsity}, in particular, producing true zeros.